Why Worry About My Data?

 On campus machines, a user could access your Y: Drive and anything you have saved on it.
 Anything objectionable they do on the computer would be traced back to you.
 Any printing they did would come out of your print account.

-With access to your Truview account, a user could see your emails, including any sensitive information, financial or otherwise, contained in them.
-They would have access to your class and housing registration information, as well as your billing information in MyBill.
+With access to your Truview account, a user could see your emails and any sensitive information, contained in them.
+They would have access to your class and housing information, as well as your billing information in MyBill.

 And that’s just from your Truman account.
-If a user gains access to your computer, any information, whether personal, financial, or otherwise, is available to them to do what they please.
+If a user gains access to your computer, any information, whether personal, financial, or otherwise, is available to them.

 There are a number of ways to protect your data.
-They include password protection, encryption, and general safety tips.
+What follows is not an exhaustive list.

 Password protection is a first line of defense for any sensitive data you may have.
-You should be sure and password protect your computer, even if it’s in a safe location.
-You can find instructions on how to do this in Windows athttp://www.ehow.com/how_6103_password-protect-windows.html and for Mac OS athttp://kb.iu.edu/data/ajqx.html.
+Be sure and set a password your computer, even if it’s in a safe location.
+Here are some instructions on how to do this on Windows and macOS.

 In addition to password protecting your data, you can also encrypt it.
 Encryption scrambles data, making it readable only with a special decryption key.
-Without this key, no user can view the data.
+Without this key, no one can view the data.
 There are both paid and free tools to do this.
-One such free tool is http://www.truecrypt.org/.

 1) Never give your password to anyone else.
 A password is not useful if other people know it!

 2) Make sure to log off of campus machines, online email accounts, and anything else you log in to when you are away from your computer.